ansamjanajreh/QuizApp/README.md

 # QuizNest
-QuizApp is a simple web-based quiz application that presents users with multiple-choice questions.
+QuizNest is a simple web-based quiz application that presents users with multiple-choice questions.
 The app tracks the user’s answers, updates the score dynamically, and displays the results at the end of the quiz.

 ### How to Run the Project Locally
 To run this project, follow these steps: